jenfi-eng/exam-long-mail-service/README.md

 If we charge Parcel Owners too much, they will shift to another operator, so it is in our best interest to charge the owners as little as possible (turns out we're a government entity).

-## Console/Spec Interface
+## Interface, Data Models, Tests

-Entrypoint can be anything, just tell us how to run your program.
+- Entrypoint can be anything, just tell us how to run your program.
 Assume these operators are console savvy!
+- Needs to be DB backed, any DB of your choice.
+- Needs specs coverage, choice of any framework.

 ### Train Operators

 - Tell the system